Thomas Clausen (educator): Background

 Clausen's mother, Leonell Wilkes Clausen, who died in 1999 was a native of Centerville in St. Mary Parish.
 She lived in Verdunville, also in St. Mary Parish, where Clausen was born, but she spent her later years in Baton Rouge.
 "Mama Nell" Clausen, as she was known, drove a school bus, delivered food to shut-ins, worked in a school for the handicapped, and was a justice of the peace in St. Mary Parish.
 Clausen's sister, Sally Clausen, is a retired educational administrator who was from 1995 to 2001 the president of Southeastern Louisiana University in Hammond and from 2008 to 2010 the Louisiana commissioner of higher education under the supervision of the Louisiana Board of Regents.
 Clausen's stepbrother, Kenneth Gray, was originally a foster child reared by their mother.
 Clausen was married for twenty-nine years to the former Gale Bell, later Gale Anderson, the wife of Jim Anderson.
-The Clausens had two sons, Kyle Thomas Clausen (1974-2003) and Kouri Lorin Clausen (1976-2017), who was an operations manager at a plant in Port Allen, Louisiana, at the time of his death of a heart attack at the age of forty-five.
+The Clausens had two sons, Kyle Thomas Clausen and Kouri Lorin Clausen.

 Clausen graduated from Centerville High School in St. Mary Parish.
 He received his bachelor's, master's, and Ph.D. degrees, respectively, from the University of Louisiana at Lafayette, Louisiana State University in Baton Rouge, and the University of Southern Mississippi in Hattiesburg, Mississippi.
 Clausen served in the United States Army from 1960 to 1961.